 Will I be registered in courses that have prerequisites?

 Pre-registration allows students to select and rank classes with prerequisites to help offering departments assess demand for classes.
 Even though a student may request and rank classes that have prerequisites, resolution will not register students who do not meet the specified prerequisites.
 Courses that have pre-requisites will be labeled in My Planner’s pre-registration, so be sure you check to make sure you meet the pre-requisites before submitting your request.

 Where can I find course capacity or enrollment figures for a particular course?

-The total seats allocated to each section, and the total number of students enrolled, are shown in the details page of each course.
-Cross-listed courses may have seats reserved for both College and Graduate students.
+The total seats allocated to each section, and the total number of students registered, are shown in the details page of each class.
+Cross-listed classes may have seats reserved for both College and Graduate students.
 Once the reserved seat limit for College students has been reached, consent is required.

 What if I get into a section of a course that causes a schedule conflict?

 The system will not prevent students from selecting and ranking classes that meet at the same time.
 However, the resolution process will not register a student in classes with conflicting meeting times.
 Students who wish to petition to enroll in classes with a time conflict may submit a petition via the online Simultaneous Enrollment Form.
 Petitions are accepted through Friday of the third week of the quarter.

 When and how will I know the outcome of my Pre-Registration requests?

 The student’s class schedule will be available for viewing on my.UChicago and in My Planner by Monday of Finals Week.
 All the courses ranked on the Pre-Registration tab will be available beginning Monday of Finals Week.

 Students can see the results in the My Pre-Registration tab within the description box.
 The result is underneath the day and time of the class.